dponcez/custom-music-player/README.md

 - @param: indicates that a parameter is being described.
 - { type }: specifies the data type of parameter, for example (string, number, object) etc.
 - nameOfParam: is the name of parameter.
-- description: a brief description of the purpose of the parameter.

 __Example__